 Address: Blk 16, Lot 9, Mt.
 Banahaw St, Grand Heights Subdivision, Antipolo, Rizal

-Ride a van or jeep to Antipolo (there are terminals in Megamall, Cubao, etc).
+- From Megamall or Cubao, ride a van or jeep to Antipolo.
 Get off at Ynares Sports Arena or Antipolo Church and ride a tricycle to Tyvo Resort.

 Here are the basic amenities and features of the resort: